Winchester Cathedral: Gothic expansions

 The first alteration to Walkelin's cathedral was in 1202 when Bishop Godfrey de Luci started construction of a new Early English retrochoir.
 Luci died in 1204, but the work continued under successive bishops, eventually resulting in the demolition of the Norman apse.

-The next expansions and rebuilding would not be until the mid 14th century, when in 1346, Bishop Edington demolished the Norman west front and began building a new Perpendicular Gothic facade, featuring a huge west window, which still stands today.
+The next expansions and rebuilding took place the mid 14th century, when in 1346, Bishop Edington demolished the Norman west front and began building a new Perpendicular Gothic facade, featuring a huge west window, which still stands today.
 Edington also began renovation of the nave, but this was mostly carried out by his successors, most notably William of Wykeham and his master mason, William Wynford, who remodelled the massive Norman nave into a soaring Perpendicular Gothic masterpiece.
 This they achieved by encasing the Norman stone in new ashlar, recutting the piers with Gothic mouldings and pointed arches, and reorganising the three-tier nave into two tiers, by extending the arcade upwards into what was the triforium and extending the clerestory downwards to meet it.
 The wooden ceiling was replaced with a decorative stone vault.
-Following Wykeham's death in 1404, this remodelling work continued under successive bishops, completed in c.
+Following Wykeham's death in 1404, this remodelling work continued under successive bishops, and was completed c.
 1420.

-Wykeham's successor, Henry Beaufort (1405–1447) carried out fewer alterations, adding only a chantry on the south side of the retrochoir, although work on the nave continued.
+Wykeham's successor, Henry Beaufort (1405–1447) carried out fewer alterations, adding a chantry on the south side of the retrochoir, although work on the nave continued.
 From 1450 to 1528, under the leadership of Bishops William Waynflete, Peter Courtenay, Thomas Langton and Richard Foxe, major rebuilding and expansion was carried out on the Norman choir and Early English retrochoir.
 This work included the building of further chantry chapels in the retrochoir, the replacement of the Norman east end with a Perpendicular Gothic presbytery, and the extension of Luci's retrochoir into a Lady Chapel.
 Unlike the rebuilding of the nave some 100 years earlier, the Gothic presbytery was vaulted in wood and painted to look like stone, as at York Minster.
-With its progressive extensions, the east end is now about 110 ft beyond that of Walkelin's building.
+After its progressive extensions, the east end is now about 110 ft beyond that of Walkelin's building.

 Dissolution of the Monasteries

 King Henry VIII seized control of the Catholic Church in England and declared himself head of the new Church of England.
 The Benedictine foundation, the Priory of Saint Swithun, was dissolved.
 The priory surrendered to the king in 1539.
 Richard Pollard and Thomas Wriothesley came to dismantle the shrines and altar; the shrine of St Swithun was destroyed.
 The next year a new chapter was formed, and the last prior, William Basyng, was appointed dean.
+Mary I married Philip of Spain here in 1554.
 The monastic buildings, including the cloister and chapter house, were later demolished, mostly during the 1560–1580 tenure of the reformist bishop Robert Horne.